YahooArchive/mojito/docs/dev_guide/code_exs/intermojit_communication.rst

      };
    }, '0.0.1', {requires: ['node','mojito-client']});

-The ``index`` view template for the ``SenderMojit`` has an unordered list of links to Flickr photos.
+The ``index`` template for the ``SenderMojit`` has an unordered list of links to Flickr photos.
 As we saw in the binder, the handler for click events passes the event and the link URL to the ``MasterMojit``.

 .. code-block:: html